 Impressed by the notable psychological effects of the drug, Laborit wondered if chlorpromazine might be used to manage psychiatric disturbances.
 In 1951, to test his idea, Laborit administered a dose of chlorpromazine intravenously to a healthy volunteer at a French mental hospital.
 The subject was a psychiatrist who agreed to serve as a human guinea pig in order to provide feedback about the drug’s mental effects.
 At first the psychiatrist reported “no effects worthy of mention, save a certain sensation of indifference.”
 But then, as he got up to go to the toilet, he fainted—the result of a drop in blood pressure, a side effect.
 After that, the director of the hospital’s psychiatric service banned further experimentation with chlorpromazine.

-Undeterred, Laborit attempted to persuade a group of psychiatrists at another hospital to test the drug on their psychotic patients.
+Undeterred [as if patient safety had ever deterred a true neuroscientist!], Laborit attempted to persuade a group of psychiatrists at another hospital to test the drug on their psychotic patients.
 They were not particularly enthusiastic about his proposal, since the prevailing belief was that the disruptive symptoms of schizophrenia could only be reduced by strong sedatives, and chlorpromazine was not a sedative.
 But Laborit persevered and finally convinced a skeptical psychiatrist to try his drug on a schizophrenic patient.
 [Please note that all other reports describe the patient as manic, not schizophrenic.]

 On January 19, 1952, chlorpromazine was administered to Jacques L., a highly agitated twenty-four-year-old psychotic prone to violence.
 Following the drug’s intravenous administration, Jacques rapidly settled down and became calm.
 After three steady weeks on chlorpromazine, Jacques carried out all his normal activities.
 [This omits mention of the two other drugs and electro-convulsive (“shock”) treatments described by Dr. Ban and others.]
 He even played an entire game of bridge.
 He responded so well, in fact, that his flabbergasted physicians discharged him from the hospital.
 It was nothing short of miraculous: A drug had seemingly wiped away the psychotic symptoms of an unmanageable patient and enabled him to leave the hospital and return to the community. [“Seemingly” is appropriate.
 In reality, that isn’t what happened.
 Even if it had, there was no control group and neither patient nor researcher was blinded as to treatment.
-A demonstration of this kind isn’t evidence of anything, to a real scientist.]
+A demonstration of this kind isn’t evidence of anything.]

 Chlorpromazine’s use as an antipsychotic – the first antipsychotic – swept through the mental hospitals of Europe with the force of a tidal wave.
 In the psychoanalysis-obsessed United States, in contrast, reaction to the miracle med was muted.
 The Smith, Kline and French pharmaceutical company (a forerunner to GlaxoSmithKline) licensed chlorpromazine for distribution in the U.S., where it was endowed with the American trade name Thorazine (in Europe it was called Largactil), and launched a major marketing campaign to convince medical schools and psychiatry departments to test it on their patients.
 But American shrinks derided Laborit’s drug as “psychiatric aspirin,” waving it off as just another sedative, like chloral or the barbiturates —a distracting siren […]